CaptainWalters/Software-Engineering/README.md

 -doAction(of card and boardlocation which are not properties.

 -<strike>if property is owned doAction would be pay rent</strike> [pays automatically now @ ClassicGame::offerToBuy() ]

 -BoardLocation: fix utilities and stations rent payment

+-Fix player payment system (current simply removes x amount from sender instead of transfering x amount from sender to receiver)

 -if rent cannot be paid then mortgage or sell to bank